Agoric/documentation/main/distributed-programming.md

 Zoe supports the Notifier, which publishes updates to offer state (reallocations and completions).
-Some contracts also use it, and can publish current prices or other contract-specific details.
+Some contracts also use it, and can publish current prices or other contract-specific details
-## Contract and offer states

-**tyg todo: It's never specified just what is a contract or offer state.
-Are they pre-defined?
-Is it something developers define in contract definitions?
-What do they look like, what's their format, what values are or can be included??**

 ### Getting notifications

-Zoe has a public method `getOfferNotifier()`, and contracts will have similar methods. **tyg todo: Do contract writers have to write these methods, or do we provide anything they can use?**
+Zoe has a public method `getOfferNotifier()`, and contracts will have similar methods.
 This method provides a long-lived notifier object associated with a particular stream of updates.

 ```js